 When you think of Paid Search, at least in terms of Internet Marketing, you probably think of Google AdWords.
-While this is a huge part of Paid Search Marketing in today’s internet world, it is far more than that.
-But that is a good place to start.
+While this is a huge part of Paid Search Marketing in today’s internet world, and a good place to start, it is far more than that.

 Many people simply think that they should be able to rank organically in Search Engines and there is no need for Google AdWords.
 This is far from true, for a number of reasons.